Battle of Oriola (1521)

-The Battle of Oriola was an armed conflict fought between the troops of the Agermanats (members of the Revolt of the Brotherhoods), mainly artisan guilds, and those of Pedro Fajardo y Chacón, Marqués de los Vélez, on 30 August 1521 in Oriola (Orihuela), in the Kingdom of Valencia (now in Spain).
+The Battle of Oriola or Battle of Orihuela was an armed conflict fought between the troops of the Agermanados (Agermanats or members of the Revolt of the Brotherhoods), mainly artisan guilds, and those of Pedro Fajardo y Chacón, Marqués de los Vélez, on 30 August 1521 in Oriola (Orihuela), in the Kingdom of Valencia (now in Spain).

+The Battle

 The events were marked by strong internal disputes amongst the Agermanats (members of the Revolt of the Brotherhoods), which were divided between moderates and radicals.
 This led to a significant decline in their forces, just over a month after the Battle of Gandia.

 After the movement became more radically hostile to the nobility, seeking land reform, it was crushed in the battle of Oriola on 20 August 1521.
-Libre de Antiquitats (15-17th c.), 1994, ff.
-21r-37r.
-Belenguer Cebrià et al., 1989b, pp. 183–198.

-The defeat of the Germanias was crucial to the Revolt of the Brotherhoods.
-It killed more than 2,000 men and was accompanied by a major crackdown, with the execution of forty Agermanado.
+The defeat of the Germanias at Oriola was a crucial blow to the Revolt of the Brotherhoods.
+It killed more than 2,000 men and was accompanied by a major crackdown, with the execution of 40 leaders of the Agermanados and the plundering of the city of Orihuela.
 As a result, the southern Kingdom of Valencia, from Alicante to Ontinyent, fell into royalist hands.